zhangrengang/SubPhaser/README.md

 .....

 tmp/
-├── LTR.scn                 # identification of LTR-RTs by LTRhavest and/or LTRfinder
+├── LTR.scn                 # identification of LTR-RTs by LTRharvest and/or LTRfinder
 ├── LTR.inner.fa            # inner sequences of LTR-RTs
 ├── LTR.inner.fa.cls.*      # classfication of LTR-RTs by TEsorter
 ├── LTR.filtered.LTR.fa     # full sequences of the filtered LTR-RTs